 Micro Italian Parsley

-Micro Italian Parsley contains vitamin A and C, fiber, potassium, magnesium, calcium, niacin, and heart-healthy folic acid.
+Micro Italian parsley contains vitamins A, C, and K, fiber, potassium, magnesium, and calcium.

 Restaurants currently purchasing this product as an ingredient for their menu.

 Recipes that include Micro Italian Parsley.
 One is easiest, three is harder.

 |Cooking And Beer||Creamy Asparagus and Watercress Spring Pea Soup|